 Excellent Value for Monitoring Wildlife at a Distance

 When it comes to wildlife monitoring, the Browning Strike Force Extreme is at the top of its class.
 The tough camera body can withstand some serious abuse while blending into a forest setting with a non-cheesy camo pattern.
 The 80-foot detection range, paired with the 0.6 second recovery time, enables you to pick up more movement at a greater distance.
 This is a huge plus when it comes to wildlife detection.
 Whether the camera is in photo or video mode, the images come out crisp and clear.

-The one feature we wish the Strike Force Extreme offered was a viewing screen like the Strike Force Pro.
-The only way to know what you're taking a picture of is to attach the camera via USB cable or insert the SD card into an additional device.
+The one feature we wish the Strike Force Extreme offered was a viewing screen.
+The only way to know what you're taking a picture of is to attach the camera via a USB cable or insert the SD card into an additional device.
 Despite this detail, the Strike Force Extreme is an outstanding option for hunters and wildlife researchers.

-For those looking to capture nocturnal activity, the GardePro A3 is an excellent place to start.
-We found the Sony Starlight sensor is sensitive enough to capture a scurrying mouse.
+The GardePro A3 is an excellent place to start for those looking to capture nocturnal activity.
+The Sony Starlight sensor is sensitive enough to capture a scurrying mouse.
 Meanwhile, the 0.5 second recovery time enabled us to capture multiple images of a raccoon sneaking around.
 Additionally, we found video mode to be on par with the photo mode as we captured a bobcat as soon as it entered the frame.

-As much as we dig the night time detection, the GardePro is one of the more challenging options to set up.
-This is mostly due to the slick, flat backside of the camera which lacked resistance.
+As much as we dig the nighttime detection, the GardePro A3 is one of the more challenging options to set up.
+This is mostly due to the slick, flat backside of the camera, which lacked resistance.
 In addition, the short and flimsy strap limited options for camera placement.
 However, if you can find the right surface or set up a post, this should not be a problem.